JRWynneIII/MatrixMagic/README.md

   - `.LUDecomp()` will factor the matrix inside the object using LU Decomposition
 * Also provided is a simple to use `multiply()` function.
 This can be used to do Matrix * Vector or Vector * Vector operations.
 Also supported is multiplication of 2 square matrices

-And many more functions/features are in the works including a Conjugate Gradient routine.
+And many more functions/features are in the works including a Conjugate Gradient routine to compute Ax = b.

 As of now, all functions and objects are defined inside the main header file.
 This will be changed in the future to be more like a typical C++ library.